NicolaMaestri00/NicolaMaestri00/README.md

 I'm interested in **Mathematics** and its applications in **Computer Science** and **Physics**.
 Currently pursuing a Master's Degree in **Artificial Intelligence Systems** at the University of Trento.

-🔭 I'm currently learning how to develop visual models
-📫 Reach me at: nicola.maestri00@gmail.com

 ---

 ## 📚 Featured Projects